 CDLC received its provisional charter from the Board of Regents on June 26, 1966, and its absolute charter on September 24, 1971.
 Permanent statutory support was achieved on December 8, 1978.

-We partner with members to strengthen library service through education, shared collections, and local connections.
+The Capital District Library Council partners with members to strengthen library service through education, shared collections, and local connections.

 Approved by the Board of Trustees November 2017

 Approved by the Board of Trustees February 2012

 CDLC completes and submits a Plan of Service to the New York State Education Department every five years.
 This plan identifies and provides an overview of our current and future services and programs.

 Capital District Library Council provides support, consultation, services and opportunities for engagement to libraries and cultural heritage organizations within the greater Capital District region of New York.

 Membership is open to libraries and library systems of all types: academic, public, school, corporate, hospital, government agencies, historical societies, museums, and archives.
 Bringing together regional collections and local connections, members achieve together what could not be achieved separately.

 Capital District Library Council (CDLC) is committed to creating diverse, equitable, and inclusive practices in all aspects of its programming, education, operations, and staffing.
 We believe that promoting and supporting a diverse workforce in the local information industry is a benefit to our members and their communities.
 Services will not be denied to CDLC members based on, but not limited to, race, ethnicity, gender identity or expression, sexual orientation, age, ability, religion, spiritual beliefs and traditions, or military status.
 CDLC is an Equal Opportunity Employer.